Menu

 RAAC surveys provide an invaluable means of assessing the presence and risks of reinforced autoclaved aerated concrete (RAAC) in buildings.
 Surveyors must understand the importance of proper risk assessment when dealing with this structure.
 Below are the steps to follow when conducting a RAAC survey:

-1. Identifying Potential Areas for Investigation: The first step is identifying areas where investigations can occur, such as walls, rafters and ceilings containing RAAC material.
+1. Identifying Potential Areas for Investigation: The first step is to identify areas where investigations can occur, such as walls, rafters, and ceilings containing RAAC material.
 This can be done by visually inspecting the building and discussing any visible signs of issues with the client/property owner to whom the survey is being carried out.

 2. Conducting Investigations: Once areas of interest have been identified, a series of tests will be conducted to assess the condition and integrity of these places within the building structure and contentions for whether or not they contain RAAC materials.
 These tests include taking moisture readings, using probe testing techniques or using infrared thermal imaging cameras to assess changes in interior temperatures compared to other parts or areas of the building in question.